imahmed18/Air-Ticket-Reservation-System/README.md

-An air ticket resservation system built incorporating basic concepts of OOP.
+A program imitating air ticket resservation system architected over basic concepts of OOP.
 The project is implemented with window forms as GUI.